Carry out a quick overview of the level of Resource Efficiency in your company.

 When you work out the cost of energy used in your business in terms of € per kWh, you will see that electricity is more than twice the cost of oil and liquid gas per unit of energy consumed.
 Natural gas is approximately half the cost of oil.

-Have you replaced inefficient lighting such as halogen and tungsten bulbs with energy efficient LED lighting?
+Have you replaced old lighting technology such as – halogen, tungsten, fluorescent and compact fluorescent (CFL’s) with energy efficient LED lighting?

 Do you have a system in place to monitor energy consumed on a monthly basis?